nash-io/api-client-typescript/README.md

 ## Getting started

 To get started you need to create an API key.
-You can find instructions on how to do so on our [wiki page](https://gitlab.com/nash-io-public/api-client-typescript/-/wikis/Setting-up-API-keys).
+You can find instructions on how to do so further down in this Readme.
 Remember, API Keys contain sensitive infomation, if you are using version control be careful not to store the key in the repository.

 ## Usage